boneill02/ultrachip/README.md

 sudo make install
 ```

-## CHIP-8 VM
+## CHIP-8 Interpreter

-This is a fully functional CHIP-8 and Super Chip-48 virtual machine with an
+This is a fully functional CHIP-8 and Super Chip-48 interpreter with an
 integrated debug mode.

 ### Usage